litespeedtech/lsquic/docs/index.rst

 -- `LiteSpeed Web Server`_, `LiteSpeed Web ADC`_, and OpenLiteSpeed_ --
 since 2017.

-Currently supported QUIC versions are v1 (disabled by default until the QUIC RFC is released); Internet-Draft versions 34, 29, and 27;
+Currently supported QUIC versions are v1, Internet-Draft versions 29, and 27;
 and the older "Google" QUIC versions Q043, Q046, an Q050.

 LSQUIC is licensed under the `MIT License`_; see LICENSE in the source